-Here's a look at what you need to know about the events in Beijing, China's Tiananmen Square on June 3-4, 1989.
+Here is some information about the events in Beijing’s Tiananmen Square on June 3-4, 1989.

 Tiananmen Square is located in the center of Beijing, the capital of China.

 Tiananmen means “gate of heavenly peace.”